Complete Guide to Keyword Research for SEO

 Example of Web Design

 These are examples of keyword ideas people who are your target market, might be searching for and, as they are often multiple words in length, we can also describe these as search terms.
-They are the actual words your potential customer /audience is typing into the search box on Google (or any other search engine).
+They are the actual words your potential customer / audience is typing into the search box on Google (or any other search engine).
 The content which matches the keyphrase is shown in the search results.
 The process of identifying what these words are is known as keyword research – and this is one of the goals of SEO.

 Your business needs a keyword specific content strategy – our free guide can help.

-The fact that your business needs to identify and research specific keywords and create a content strategy around them and the terms they form, is no secret to most online marketers and advertising agencies in general.
+The fact that your business needs to identify and research specific keywords and create a content and keyword strategy around them and the terms they form, is no secret to most online marketers and advertising agencies in general.
 However you’re at an advantage if you’re reading this guide from PhotonFlux, because researching is often seen as a cost, and no matter how hard I try to explain to business owners how important this free (if you do it yourself) research is – scepticism remains, it’s almost as though most company owners feel they know everything already.
 In many cases, their competitor knows more and business is lost.

 Remember : Just because marketing people know what a business needs – does not mean that every business owner has taken the knowledge on board.